teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

     existing on-only factoid-write facade gains one exact normalized-keyword increment scoped by the invocation channel.
 Observe is suppressed before SQL, forged invocations remain rejected, and no command adopts it yet.
+24. **MB763 — reversible factoid recall commands:** complete in source.
+    `factoids-v3` mounts `whatis`; the unchanged `?keyword` parser route reaches the same saved-handler bridge.
+Explicit misses teach, quiet misses remain silent, and successful on-policy recalls answer and increment exactly once.

 The quote path is stabilized and receives no further expansion here.
-After MB762, `whatis` and `?keyword` still wait for the reversible MB763 adoption.
-A live pilot may promote the four currently mounted factoid commands on one development channel only, must use disposable mutation evidence for `learn`/`forget`, and must retain immediate policy rollback.
+After MB763, the first five-command factoid migration set is complete.
+MB764 may consolidate its evidence and promote one development channel only; it must use disposable data and retain immediate policy rollback.

 ## Extraction order